- General Regulations eTOP -

 Conclusion of the Agreement

-4.2 An Agreement concluded for a fixed term equal to or longer than 30 days is automatically extended to an indefinite period after its expiration unless the Subscriber submits, at least 10 days before the expiration date, a declaration in documentary, written, or electronic form stating their will not to extend the Agreement.
-If the promotional price period expires simultaneously with the term of the Agreement, standard rates according to the price list apply to calculate the subscription fee.
+4.2 An Agreement concluded for a fixed term equal to or longer than 30 days shall, upon expiry of the term for which it was concluded, be automatically extended for an indefinite term, unless the Subscriber, at least 10 days before the expiry date of the Agreement’s term, submits in Documentary Form, Written Form, or Electronic Form a statement of lack of will to extend the Agreement.
+If a promotional price period expires at the end of this term, standard rates in accordance with the Price List shall apply to calculate the subscription fee.

-4.11 When concluding an Agreement in Documentary Form, the Operator provides its content and all statements in the form of a durable medium, e.g., an email signed with an appropriate electronic signature.
+4.11 In the case of an Agreement concluded in Documentary Form, the Operator provides its content and all information of a declaratory nature on a durable medium, e.g., in the form of an email message signed with an appropriate electronic signature.

 Art.
 5